 8. Curiocity Durban

-Housed in an historic 1930 British-Colonial style building, Curiocity Durban offers travellers the chance to experience Durban’s unique heritage, history and aesthetics.
+Housed in a historic 1930 British-Colonial style building, Curiocity Durban is one of the best backpackers in South Africa to experience Durban’s unique heritage, history and aesthetics.

 The hostel boasts yoga classes, an outdoor cinema, chill-out lounges, co-working spaces, an urban spa and an onsite bar.
 It’s in walking distance from the beach, only 2.3 km from UShaka Marine World and a short Uber drive away from some of Durban’s hottest nightlife spots.